Qomrud

-Qomrud (قمرود) (Note: Also romanized as Qomrūd; also known as Qumrūd) is a village in, and the capital of, Qomrud Rural District of the Central District of Qom County, Qom province, Iran.
+Qomrud (قمرود) (Note: Also romanized as Qomrūd; also known as Qumrūd) is a village in, and the capital of, Qomrud Rural District in the Central District of Qom County, Qom province, Iran.

 Demographics

 Language

 Seventy percent of the village population speaks Turkic languages, 5–10% speak Afghan languages, and 20%–25% speak Persian languages.

 Population

 At the time of the 2006 National Census, the village's population was 1,922 in 443 households.
 The following census in 2011 counted 1,882 people in 481 households.
 The 2016 census measured the population of the village as 1,703 people in 493 households.
 It was the most populous village in its rural district.

 Overview

-In general, the Qomrood area is one of the most densely populated regions in the world and a transportation hub for humans during the BCE period.
-It features various historical monuments from different eras, including the Qarat-e-Tappeh (قره تپه) Qamroud, which serves as evidence of this rich history.
+In general, the Qomrud area is one of the most densely populated regions in the world and a transportation hub for humans during the BCE period.
+It features various historical monuments from different eras, including the Qarat-e-Tappeh (قره تپه) Qomrud, which serves as evidence of this rich history.

-Large areas of Iran are home to ancient civilizations, and the Qamrood area is one such region that has preserved elements from the early days of civilization.
+Large areas of Iran are home to ancient civilizations, and the Qomrud area has preserved elements from the early days of civilization.
 The first ancient prayers on the Iranian plateau were conducted in this area.
 Some historians attribute the original construction of this region to figures such as Alexander, Bahram Gur, Tahmurth, Lhrassap, Kavad I, Yazdgerd III, and others, although there is considerable debate surrounding these claims.

 Archaeologists like Roman Cirsman regard Qom as one of the oldest regions where humans have settled and established early civilizations.
-Recent archaeological findings suggest that the Qamrood region dates back more than 7,000 years.
-Researchers assert that the presence of the Qamrood River and its proximity to the Silk Road have made this area a cradle of civilization since the dawn of history.
+Recent archaeological findings suggest that the Qomrud region dates back more than 7,000 years.
+Researchers assert that the presence of Qomrud (Qom River) and its proximity to the Silk Road have made this area a cradle of civilization since the dawn of history.
 Approximately 130 ancient sites, primarily from the Sassanid and Parthian eras, have been identified in the region.